 for States Prohibiting the Use of Flash Hiders

-Mo-Reaper Hooded Front Sight/Muzzle Brake for the Ruger Mini-14 and Mini-30
+"Blind" Mo-Reaper Muzzle Brake for the Ruger Mini-14 and Mini-30

-The Mo-Reaper is a hooded front sight manufactured for the Ruger Mini-14 and Mini-30 Rifles.
-The unit is integrated with a precision-designed muzzle brake.
+The "Blind" Mo-Reaper is a precision-designed muzzle brake.
 The muzzle brake is fitted to the muzzle of the rifle to redirect propellant gases, for the intended effect of countering both recoil of the rifle, and unwanted rising of the barrel (aka muzzle rise) when firing.
-The Mo-Reaper’s lateral port design also redirects muzzle gases away from the shooter, providing for greater recoil control.
+The "Blind" Mo-Reaper’s lateral port design also redirects muzzle gases away from the shooter, providing for greater recoil control.

-The Mo-Reaper was designed purely as a front sight and muzzle brake, and is not a flash hider.
+The "Blind" Mo-Reaper was designed purely as a muzzle brake, and is not a flash hider.
 Flash hiders have a different design and purpose than a muzzle brake.
 Even though a flash hider is mounted on the muzzle of a rifle in similar fashion as a muzzle brake, the terms flash hider and muzzle brake are not synonymous.